Father in French right-to-die case says son being ‘murdered’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-REIMS, France: The father of Vincent Lambert, a severely brain-damaged patient at the heart of a bitter right-to-die case, on Sunday denounced his son’s "murder" after a French hospital began removing him from life support.
+REIMS: The father of Vincent Lambert, a severely brain-damaged patient at the heart of a bitter right-to-die case, on Sunday denounced his son´s “murder” after a French hospital began removing him from life support.

 Both parents were at his bedside on Sunday just days after doctors began removing his water and feeding tubes while ensuring a “profound and continuous sedation”.
 Denouncing the court decision as “madness”, the pair believe their son is merely handicapped and have fought to have him moved to a specialist treatment unit.

-REIMS, France: The father of Vincent Lambert, a severely brain-damaged patient at the heart of a bitter right-to-die case, on Sunday denounced his son’s "murder" after a French hospital began removing him from life support.
+REIMS: The father of Vincent Lambert, a severely brain-damaged patient at the heart of a bitter right-to-die case, on Sunday denounced his son´s “murder” after a French hospital began removing him from life support.

 Both parents were at his bedside on Sunday just days after doctors began removing his water and feeding tubes while ensuring a “profound and continuous sedation”.
 Denouncing the court decision as “madness”, the pair believe their son is merely handicapped and have fought to have him moved to a specialist treatment unit.